yassouali/awesome-semi-supervised-learning/README.md

   <img src="http://cdn1.sportngin.com/attachments/news_article/7269/5172/needyou_small.jpg" alt="We Need You!">
 </p>

-If you find any errors, or you wish to add some papers, please feel free to contribute to this list by contacting [me](https://yassouali.github.io/) or by creating a [pull request](https://github.com/yassouali/awesome-semi-supervised-learning/pulls) following the Markdown format bellow:
+If you find any errors, or you wish to add some papers, please feel free to contribute to this list by contacting [me](https://yassouali.github.io/) or by creating a [pull request](https://github.com/yassouali/awesome-semi-supervised-learning/pulls) using the following Markdown format:

 ```markdown
 - Paper Name.